PG Diploma in VLSI Design & ASIC Verification

 Project stream:

-• SV Verification of Digital Controller/CPU Core/Protocols such as UART, SPI, I2C, AXI4
+• SystemVerilog Verification of Digital Controller / CPU Core / Protocols such as UART, SPI, I2C, AXI4

 Platform: